njchensl/SDLCStudyProgram/README.md

 * Download the .zip file.
 This file contains the both the program and the resources
 * Unzip the file
 * Double click on the .jar file.
 If you have problems opening it, please make sure that Java version 13 or higher is installed and configured on your system.
+(It is highly recommended that you have at least Java version 12 installed on your system as otherwise, you might have problems running the program.)

 # User Manual